 - Courses will not meet indoors.
 Participants coming from out of the area are recommended to find lodging in Stanley.
 Wood River Valley (i.e. Ketchum, Hailey) residents will not need to come to Stanley.

-- We will be following a revised course schedule that is primarily field-based combined with online or self-directed learning.
-Participants will be emailed an updated course schedule.
+- We will be following a revised course schedule (see above) that is primarily field-based combined with online or self-directed learning.

 - Due to the additional time spent in the field, participants are encouraged to dress warmer than normal.